 With quartzite, you won’t need to worry about its color fading in the sunlight, making it another great choice for an outdoor kitchen countertop.
 Where it falls short of granite, though, is its ability to withstand high temperatures.
 While you won’t need to worry about a hot summer day damaging your quartzite surfaces, you’ll need trivets or pot holders for when dealing with a hot pan.
 It’s also recommended to seal quartzite about once a year.

 Concrete also offers high durability, making it a great material for outdoor kitchen countertops.
 Its big advantage is that it can be poured into many shapes to fit your outdoor kitchen’s exact dimensions and can come in a variety of custom finishes.
 You can even embed tiles and stones into it for a unique look that you won’t find in most other alternatives.
 No option here is perfect, which is why it's important you choose the one that will best suit your setup.
-On the up side, concrete. has the ability to be stained almost any color, making it exceptionally versatile.
-On the down side, sunlight can cause many colors to fade and yellow overtime.
-Overall, it's a grerat choice for those looking for a more rustic personality for their outdoor dining space.
+On the upside, concrete. has the ability to be stained in almost any color, making it exceptionally versatile.
+On the downside, sunlight can cause many colors to fade and yellow over time.
+Overall, it's a great choice for those looking for a more rustic personality for their outdoor dining space.

 If you choose to go with a concrete countertop for your outdoor kitchen, make sure it is sealed during installation.
 Although this material is sturdy and durable, it is porous, meaning it's susceptible to stains and bacteria growth from nature’s elements.
 Sealing will also prevent cracking, which concrete is known to do.